jrrouse88/complete-docker-and-php/README.md

 Location directives use pathing to apply any child directives.
 For example, directives inside of `location ~ \.php$` will execute if the requested path ends in .php.

 `$` prefixed things inside the conf file are variables which nginx knows the value of.

+## Chapter Four - Volume Mounts

+Adding a volume key to the docker compose will let docker know to use whatever file you point to as the file for the directed path in the container.